 A cat's hearing loss can also be caused by something unexpected and random.
 This includes exposure to household cleaners or other chemicals, like lawn treatments.
 Diuretic medications and certain antibiotics can also sometimes cause hearing loss or difficulties.

 And, of course, old age.
-Aging is a prevalent factor when it comes to feline hearing loss.
+Aging is a prevalent factor when it comes to feline hearing loss in cats.
 As the cat ages, its eardrums will thicken, affecting its hearing.
-Fused bones in the inner ear are common in elderly cats and nerve damage that other medical conditions can cause.
+Fused bones in the inner ear are common in elderly cats, and other medical conditions can cause nerve damage.

 For your veterinarian to successfully diagnose your cat's hearing loss, they will conduct a few different tests.
 Usually, they will want to rule out all major illnesses and conditions and investigate the ear canal.
-This will include routine blood work, a physical examination, and an entire neurological workup.
-This workup usually consists of the brainstem auditory evoked response test (BAER).
-This exam tests both ears individually and can take around 15 minutes to complete.
+This will include routine blood work, a physical examination, and an entire neurological work-up.
+This work-up usually consists of the brainstem auditory evoked response test (BAER).
+This exam tests both ears individually and can take around fifteen minutes to complete.

-How To Treat & Protect Your Cat From Going Deaf
+How to Treat and Protect Your Cat From Going Deaf

-The best way to keep your cat healthy and to hear at peak performance should be to get routine check-ups with a veterinarian.
-A cat wellness plan is a fantastic resource for ensuring your cat's health every year as it covers regular tests and check-ups.
+The best way to keep your cat healthy and to hear at peak performance is to get routine check-ups with a veterinarian.
+A cat wellness plan is a fantastic resource for ensuring your cat's health every year, as it covers regular tests and check-ups.
 A minor issue, when not discovered, can grow into a big one, such as untreated ear mites.
 A cat wellness plan offers parents peace of mind regularly.
-Plus, it saves them hundreds of dollars in vet, grooming, and dental costs.
+It saves them hundreds of dollars in vet, grooming, and dental costs.

-In the unfortunate circumstance, your cat does contract an illness or develops a condition, cat medical insurance will come in handy.
+If your cat does contract an illness or develops a condition, cat health insurance will come in handy.
 Surgery might be necessary to clear ear blockages or tumors, restoring some of the cat's hearing.
 Anti-inflammatory medications and other antibiotics can reduce swelling and improve the cats' hearing.
-A cat medical insurance plan covers both surgeries and medications.
+A pet health insurance plan covers both surgeries and medications.

-A significant diagnosis such as cancer, diabetes, kidney disease, etc., is also covered by cat medical insurance.
+A significant diagnosis, such as cancer, diabetes, kidney disease, etc., is also covered by cat health insurance.
 As our cats age, sometimes an illness is inevitable.
 But if we stay prepared with programs like Wagmo Insurance and Wagmo Wellness, we can better keep our cats in tip-top health.

-Are you interested in learning more about what cat medical insurance and cat wellness plans are all about?
-Check out this blog which helps to highlight the main differences between the programs.
-No matter how old your cat is, eight weeks old or eighteen years old, they are a member of the family.
+Are you interested in learning more about cat medical insurance and cat wellness plans?
+Check out this blog which helps to highlight the main differences between the programs. .
 Wagmo exists to help take the worry and stress out of pet insurance and let you focus on simply loving your pet.
 Wagmo.
 Worry less.